-The strength of our approach lies in survey design of the data we use.
-Although the data cover repeated cross-sections of households across 38 country-years in West Africa, there is more than one respondent in a substantial number of households in each country-year cross-section, and there is sufficient within-household variation in whether respondents support the practice to incorporate region, village and, ultimately, household fixed effects.
+The strength of our approach lies in the survey design of the data we use.
+The data cover over 300,000 women aged 15-49 across 38 repeated country-year cross-sections of households in West Africa for the period 1995-2013.
+There is more than one respondent in a substantial number of households in each country-year cross-section, and there is sufficient within-household variation in whether respondents support the practice to incorporate region, village and, ultimately, household fixed effects.
 This allows quantifying the contribution of each level of variation (i.e., individual, household, village, and beyond) to the persistence of FGC as we define it here.

 The rest of this paper is organized as follows.
 Section 2 provides some background on FGC for those readers who may not be familiar with the practice, and then discusses the data and provides some descriptive statistics.
-In section 3, we present our empirical framework, the strategy we use so as to quantify the contribution of each level of variation, and our identification strategy.
+In section 3, we present our empirical framework, the strategy we use to quantify the contribution of each level of variation, and our identification strategy.
 Section 4 presents estimation results, compares the results among the countries included in our analysis, briefly speculates about the nonlinear dynamics involved in FGC persistence, and discusses the limitations of our approach.
-In section 5, we conclude with some policy implications and directions for future research.
+In section 5, we conclude with some directions for future research.